saltyorg/docs/docs/sandbox/apps/omegabrr.md

 ### 4. Usage

-You may use the URL with the provided API token to trigger filter refreshes via webhook: [Service](https://github.com/autobrr/omegabrr#service){: .header-icons target=_blank rel="noopener noreferrer" }
+If desired, use the URL with the provided API token to trigger filter refreshes via webhook: [Service](https://github.com/autobrr/omegabrr#service){: .header-icons target=_blank rel="noopener noreferrer" }